Is fasted cardio the best way to lose body fat? That’s the question that brought you here right?

 The answer is like most things…complicated.
 Let’s try to break it down in the simplest way so you can decide what’s right for you.

 Should you eat before running?
-Sometimes.
+Usually.

 Sounds ambiguous, so let’s breakdown why you might choose to run without eating first and what you’re gaining or losing by dong so.